Bach Centre DLP - frequently-asked questions

 When we receive your application form we send you lesson 1 and any books you ordered by post.
 We also tell you the name of the Bach Foundation Registered Practitioner who will be your mentor.

-You post the completed lesson direct to your mentor.
+You send the completed lesson direct to your mentor.
 She will mark your work and send it back with a letter answering any questions you have raised.
 She will also send you lesson two.

 When you send lesson two to your mentor you receive lesson three, and so on until you have finished the course.